 We’d recommend to any webmaster, no matter how long you’ve had your site, not to neglect the on page.
 There was a really handy series of technical audit blog posts on Search Engine Land last month which you can check out here.

-We also invest in a tool called OnPage.com, which is one of a few tools that help us analyse on page elements.
+We also invest in a tool called OnPage.com (now called Ryte) which is one of a few tools that help us analyse on page elements.
 Pete mentioned their ‘OnPage Focus’ bookmark, which is a really useful tool if you want to better understand how your page is performing and how it compares to your competitors.